 - Preheat oven to 200C.
 Grease and flour a muffin tray, set aside.

 - In a bowl, whisk together the flour, baking powder and soda, salt and cinnamon.

 - In a seperate large bowl, whisk together the oil, sugars, eggs, vanilla and honey until well combined.Add in the mashed bananas and shredded apples.

 - Divide batter between muffin holes filling each all the way to the top.
-Bake for 8 minutes then lower heat to 180C and bake until muffins are cooked, 12 – 15 minutes.
+Bake for 8 minutes then, keeping the muffins in the oven, lower heat to 180C and bake until muffins are cooked, 12 – 15 minutes.
 Cool slightly on wire rack and serve.